skoczen/will/README.md

   * Get a Slack legacy token here: https://api.slack.com/custom-integrations/legacy-tokens
   * Create a bot user. https://my.slack.com/services/new/bot

   **Note:** The user who owns the Personal Access Key must have permissions to access to all the apps you want the bot to access.
 You'll also need to ensure that your church has signed up to the People app.
 (It's free with any other app!)
-You can use the Personal access key from one o your PCO *Organization Administrators*, or you may even choose to create a dedicated user just for this bot.
+You can use the Personal access key from one of your PCO [Organization Administrators](https://pcoaccounts.zendesk.com/hc/en-us/articles/204462420-Organization-Administrators-Billing-Managers), or you may even choose to create a dedicated user just for this bot.

 ### Install on Heroku

 1. Fork this repository.
 2. Get a Heroku account.
 3. Add a redis add-on from [Elements](https://elements.heroku.com/addons). (e.g. Redis Cloud will work automatically) Note: You will need to verify your account with a credit card even to install a free add-on.
 4. Enter your config vars on the [settings](https://dashboard.heroku.com/apps/your_app/settings) page.
-You can set your timezone with a variable.
+You can set your time zone with a variable.
 Permissible values can be found in the [IANA TZ list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

  	* WILL_PCO_API_SECRET		```AJS7F7ZIJ2...```
  	* WILL_PCO_APPLICATION_KEY	```X0579RTGV7...```